jesvinr/RedBus_DataScraping_And_Application/README.md

 - **Streamlit:**

-  Streamlit turns data scripts into shareable web apps in minutes.
+  &ensp Streamlit turns data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience required.

   To know more about **Streamlit**.
 Click here <https://docs.streamlit.io/>